 Day hiking in and out of Havasupai is prohibited.
 Campground reservations are required to stay overnight and become available February 1st of each calendar year.
 Reservations are limited and often sell out within hours.
 A good strategy for snagging one is to have all the members of your group ready and online here as soon as they become available at 8am.
 Conduct a coordinated effort to grab a permit.
-You can also try calling 928-448-2141 or 928-448-2121 during business hours even tough it is hard to get through.
 The group member who procures a reservation needs pay for the entire group immediately and also needs to be present with their ID at the tribe’s check-in building at the bottom of the canyon (after the 8 mi hike in.)
 Upon check-in you will need to list the full names for each group member as well as the make, model, and license plate numbers of the vehicles left in the parking lot on the canyon rim.

 The campground is just two miles beyond the village.
 On your way there stop at Fifty Foot Falls and Navajo Falls and take time to enjoy them both.
 They are breathtaking and hiking back out that way after reaching camp will not sound appealing at all.
 Navajo Falls was my personal favorite.
 The water is deep enough for swimming and there is a ledge behind the falls where you can become one with the falling water.